 The Greeks believed Delphi marked the exact centre of the earth.
 According to myth, Zeus released two eagles from opposite ends of the world and they met above Delphi, fixing the spot.
 A sacred carved stone called the omphalos, meaning navel, stood in the sanctuary to mark this cosmic centre.

-This idea of Delphi as the omphalos, the navel of the world, gave the sanctuary a spiritual authority that no rival could match.
+This idea of Delphi as the omphalos, the navel of the world, gave the sanctuary a spiritual authority that no rival matched.
 The stone itself was a rounded, beehive-shaped block, often shown draped with a woollen net in ancient art, and it symbolised the meeting point between the human and divine realms.
 Pilgrims arriving on the slopes of Mount Parnassus understood that they were approaching not merely a shrine but the axis around which the whole cosmos was thought to turn.
 The dramatic landscape reinforced the feeling, with sheer cliffs, the Castalian spring and the deep valley below all seeming to concentrate the presence of the god Apollo in one extraordinary place.

 The sanctuary belonged to Apollo, the god of light, music, healing and prophecy, though older traditions held that the earth goddess Gaia and the serpent Python guarded the site before him.
 Apollo was said to have slain Python and claimed the oracle, which is why his priestess bore the name Pythia.
 The layering of these myths gave Delphi a sense of immense antiquity even to the ancient Greeks themselves.
 To stand at the navel of the world was to touch the deepest roots of Greek religion, and this reputation drew a steady stream of the powerful and the desperate alike.